Abhishek8928/devtinder-backend-app/homework.md

 - add try and ctach block inside the code for error handling
 - used the postman to test you first api also has been done

+# day 5

+- difference between vs js object and json
+- use the middleware to read the json data
+- create a new user inside the database
+- build a user api that return single user and verify that if two user have same email what document it will return first or second
+- create a api
+  - to get single user
+  - to get all the user
+  - to get a specific user by their id only using mongoose method

 # good parctise to write backend code maintaining clarity and consistency in your codebase.